-Painter Danielle Orchard (born 1985) advances the forms of twentieth-century modernism and the mood of twenty-first-century narratives.
-She maintains a consistent interest in the figure and what she recognizes as the “anxiety around intimacy” by pulling from moments in art history when the human figure has been used to indicate an “otherwise hidden psychological position.”
+Danielle Orchard (b.
+1985, Indiana) melds the forms of twentieth-century modernism with the mood of twenty-first-century narratives.
+She maintains a consistent interest in the figure, composing scenes that offer intimate views into women’s personal moments and spaces, ultimately reclaiming the male gaze.
+Often, her works include plot clues—a burning cigarette, men’s watch or half-eaten slice of pizza—that grant viewers the opportunity to analyze and decode the subject’s current psychological state.
 Her confident use of line and color gives her work an air of immediacy while allowing for extended gestures of rendering and stylization.

 Women in Print29 Oct 2021 - 15 Jan 2022Women in Print is an annual ode to the women who have shaped the world of printmaking.
 Comprised of works on paper by iconic artists Louise Bourgeois, Judy Chicago, Lesley Dill, Mary Heilmann, Helen Frankenthaler and Danielle Orchard, Women in Print shines light on women’s oft-underrexamined roles in the historically male-dominant field of printmaking.